SokhavyThoeun/lost-and-found/README.md

     - Minimum SDK: 24
     - Target SDK: 34 (or 35)
 - **Java**: JDK 11

-> [!WARNING]
-> For SSH, you would need to set up a SSH key and add it to Github

 ## License
 This project is licensed under the **Apache 2.0 License**.
 See the [LICENSE](LICENSE) file for details.